jfelchner/ruby-progressbar/README.md

 * `%%`: A literal percent sign `%`

 All values have an absolute length with the exception of the bar flags (eg `%B`, `%r`, etc) which will occupy any leftover space.
-More than one bar flag can be used (although I'm not sure why you would :).
+You can use as many bar flags as you'd like, but if you do weird things, weird things will happen; so be wary.
 If so, the remaining space will be divided up equally among them.

 ### Example